At stake for St. Louis in Stanley Cup Finals: admission to exclusive championship club

 St. Louis.

-The Blues and Boston Bruins skate in Game 4 of the Stanley Cup finals Thursday in St. Louis.
-Boston holds a 2-1 lead in the series.
+The Blues and Boston Bruins skate in Game 5 of the Stanley Cup finals Thursday in Boston.
+The series is tied 2-2.

 But if the Blues rally to capture their first Cup, St. Louis will complete the major-league title cycle.